LeapChain/leapchain-js/docs/index.md

 # Documentation

-Here, you will learn about how to use all of what thenewboston-js has to offer.
+Here, you will learn about how to use all of what leapchain-js has to offer.
 If you notice an error or typo, then please create a pull request yourself and we can pull in the changes to save everyone some time.

 ## Getting Started

 There are two ways to use the library.

 - Clone the repository / download the files and load them into your project.
-- Using NPM `npm install thenewboston `, this will install the library to your package.json file
+- Using NPM `npm install leapchain `, this will install the library to your package.json file

 > For simplicity, we will not be including `import` or `require` statements in our examples.